 A useful text that looks wider is Peter Fonagy; the lead writer of Affect Regulation, Mentalisation and the Development of the Self.
 Just a few glances at one or more of these texts will reinforce the idea that controlled breathing does, indeed, simply scratch the surface of ways to calm ourselves.

-…. but you could be forgiven for the passing thought that therapy and therapists have a talent for complicating the picture and created a mystery around the change process.
-My own blog is more concerned to identify practical ways in which you can enhance your own skills – on a daily basis – in affect regulation.
+…. you could be forgiven for the passing thought that therapy and therapists have a talent for complicating the picture and created a mystery around the change process.
+I want to be more concerned to identify practical ways in which you can enhance your own skills – on a daily basis – in affect regulation.

 For an interesting introduction to a brief affect regulation therapy, take a look at: